What Are the Differences in Shaving Brushes?

 Shaving brushes come in so many colors, textures, sizes, and hair grades.
 It can be overwhelming.
-Aviv and Jared break it down in this Shaving 101 video.
-Here they look mostly at the variety of hair types and their benefits.
+Let's break it down.
+Here is a look at the variety of hair types and their benefits.

 Types of Hair and Knot on Shaving Brushes